-The most common obsessions are repeated thoughts about contamination, repeated doubts about safety of others, as well as violent, sexual, inappropriate or bizarre thoughts or images.
+The most common obsessions are repeated thoughts about contamination; repeated doubts about the safety of others; as well as violent, sexual, inappropriate, or bizarre thoughts or images.

 Causes of OCD

 OCD appears to run in families.
-Studies on twins and obsessive compulsive disorder have shown that if one twin has OCD the other twin is twenty times more likely than the general population, to also have OCD.
+Studies on twins and obsessive-compulsive disorder have shown that if one twin has OCD, the other twin is 20 times more likely than the general population to also have OCD.

-About 1-in-100 adults and 1-in-200-to-500 kids and teens in the United States have OCD.
+About one in 100 adults and one in 200–500 kids and teens in the United States have OCD.
 One third of adults with OCD developed symptoms in childhood.
 There are two main age ranges when OCD usually appears: between ages 10 and 12, and between late teens and early adulthood.
 OCD is found in all ethnic groups and appears to affect men and women equally.

 Treatment of OCD

-Medication and cognitive behavioral therapy is the treatment of choice for OCD
+Medication and cognitive behavioral therapy are the treatments of choice for OCD.

-Excerpts from The Anxiety Solution Series before and after treatment:
+Excerpts from The Anxiety Solution Series, demonstrating the condition before and after treatment:

-“I tended to touch things 4 times or 8 times which was a lucky number for me.
+“I tended to touch things four times or eight times, which was a lucky number for me.
 Turning the TV on and off a certain number of times.
 Things that would delay what I needed to do.
 I couldn’t just get into bed.
-I had to do a whole ritual of things in order for me to feel comfortable enough to go to bed so something bad wouldn’t happen. “ - V.P. of Sales
+I had to do a whole ritual of things in order for me to feel comfortable enough to go to bed so something bad wouldn’t happen.“ — V.P. of Sales

 “I would say 16 months ago my anxiety and OCD was a 10.
 After a year, most of the time my anxiety hovers between 3 and 4… I really don’t have compulsions anymore, and it’s made a big difference in my life.” — V.P. of Sales